-This strange and seemingly silly tradition where some religious people give something up for a month.
+Lent is this strange and seemingly silly tradition where some religious people give something up for a month.
 In the protestant circles I grew up in, the whole thing seemed rather trivial, e.g. “I’m giving up chocolate”.
 But as life has become more crowded with kids, a house, a career, and the ever-present oppression of smartphones, I’ve grown to respect this tradition and the opportunity it affords.
-It pushes me to treat reflection and self-discipline as muscles that need exercise, just as any other muscle in my body.
-And somehow it all works together to point me towards that mysterious, brutal and awe-inspiring event, Easter.
+It pushes me to treat reflection and self-discipline as muscles that need exercise.
+And somehow it all works together to point me towards that mysterious, brutal and awe-inspiring event of Easter.

-This may seem crazy, but let me explain.
-Last year, I spent many evenings sitting on the couch talking with my wife.
+This may seem crazy, but let me give a little perspective on how things went last year.
+I spent many evenings sitting on the couch talking with my wife.
 We had hours of conversations about life, work, and our kids.
 It was a delight.
-I read a lot of books.
+I also read a lot of books.
 I played K’nex with my boy.
 I journaled.

 Not just to my family, but to myself.
 I didn’t spend all of my mental and emotional energy on the latest outrage sweeping the internet.
 I spent it on my wife and kids.
 I spent it on work.
 I spent it wrestling through who I am and what I believe.
-I grew in contentment.
-Not apathy, but in the healthy peace that comes from the absence of anxiety.
+As a result, I grew in contentment, that healthy peace that comes from the absence of anxiety.

 Here we are, a year later, and the world feels like it’s gone insane.
 I’m reminded that this modern life of unlimited information and constant “connection” takes a toll.
-It opens up an unimaginable breadth of possibilities, but when left unchecked, stunts any growth in depth.
-Technology enables you to march with the masses, but doesn’t prepare you to not be taken up by them and stand firm on your own.
-Depth and steadfastness are nurtured by priorities that modern media simply do not maintain.
-Where technology pursues having more and doing it faster, we need to pursue what is considered, measured and lasting.
+It opens up an unimaginable breadth of possibilities, but when left unchecked, stunts any growth in depth and genuine understanding.
+Technology enables you to march with the masses to try to bring about change, but doesn’t prepare you to not be swept away.
+Depth and steadfastness are nurtured by priorities that modern Media does not maintain.
+Where technology pursues accumulation, speed, and in the end, temporaryness.
+Sustainable well being comes from the pursuit of that which is considered, measured and lasting.
 I know of no other way of internalizing that distinction than by time and distance.
 It’s my hope that stepping away, for a time, will restore some of the balance.